cal-itp/data-infra/docs/publishing/sections/4_analytics_portfolio_site.md

               - notebook: ./my-analyses/notebook_1.ipynb
               - notebook: ./my-analyses/notebook_2.ipynb
             ```
-## Running the Build Command:
+## Building and Deploying your Report:
+### Build your Report:
 **Note:** The build command must be run from the root of the repo!
 1. Navigate back to the repo data-analyses and install the portfolio requirements with
 `pip install -r portfolio/requirements.txt`
-2. Then run `python portfolio/portfolio.py build my_report --deploy`
+2. Then run `python portfolio/portfolio.py build my_report` to build your report
     * The `my_report` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
+    * Your build will be located in: `data-analyses/portfolio/my_report/_build/html/index.html`
+4. Add the files using `git add` and commit your progress!

+### Deploy your Report:

+1. Make sure you are in the root of the data-analyses repo: `~/data-analyses`
+2. Run `python portfolio/portfolio.py build my_report --deploy`
+    * The `my_report` will be replaced by the name of your `.yml` file in [data-analyses/portfolio/sites](https://github.com/cal-itp/data-analyses/tree/main/portfolio/sites).
+3. Once this runs, you can check the preview link at the bottom of the output.
+It should look something like:
+    * `–no-deploy`: `file:///home/jovyan/data-analyses/portfolio/my-analysis/_build/html/index.html`
+    * `–deploy`: `Website Draft URL: https://my-analysis--cal-itp-data-analyses.netlify.app`
+4. Add the files using `git add` and commit!
+5. Your notebook should now be displayed in the [Cal-ITP Analytics Portfolio](https://analysis.calitp.org/)

+### Other Specifications:
  * You also have the option to specify: run `python portfolio/portfolio.py build --help` to see the following options:
      * `--deploy / --no-deploy`
          * deploy this component to netlify.
      * `--prepare-only / --no-prepare-only`
          * Pass-through flag to papermill; if true, papermill will not actually execute cells.
-        * Other specifications:
      * `--execute-papermill / --no-execute-papermill`
+         * If false, will skip calls to papermill
      * `--no-stderr / --no-no-stderr`
+         * If true, will clear stderr stream for cell outputs
      * `--continue-on-error / --no-continue-on-error`

-3. Once this runs, you can check the preview link at the bottom of the output.
-It should look something like:
-    * `–no-deploy`: `file:///home/jovyan/data-analyses/portfolio/my-analysis/_build/html/index.html`
+         * Default: no-continue-on-error
-    * `–deploy`: `Website Draft URL: https://my-analysis--cal-itp-data-analyses.netlify.app`

-4. Add the files using `git add` and commit!
-5. Your notebook should now be displayed in the [Cal-ITP Analytics Portfolio](https://analysis.calitp.org/)

 ## Adding to the Makefile: